kuba-orlik/docs/docs/your-profile.md

+# Your Profile

-# Setting up or making changes to your Profile
+## Setting up or making changes to your Profile

 1. Go to your [Profile Settings](https://app.calendso.com/settings/profile).
 2. From this page you are able to edit the following: